Singapore’s Legal Smoking Age & Common Smoking Offences

 What is the Legal Age for Smoking in Singapore?

-As of 1 January 2019, the minimum age for smoking in Singapore is 19 years old.
-This will be increased to 20 years old in January 2020, and 21 years old in January 2021.
+As of 1 January 2021, the minimum age for smoking in Singapore is 21 years old.
+This minimum age was increased from 20 years old in January 2020.

-This plan to increase the legal age for smoking is intended to de-normalise the use of cigarettes amongst adolescent youth, especially as most cultivate the habit between the ages of 18 and 21 years old.
+The legal age for smoking in Singapore was progressively raised from 18 years old to 21 years old from 2018 to 2021 to de-normalise the use of cigarettes amongst adolescent youth.
+This is especially since many smokers cultivate the habit between the ages of 18 and 21 years old.

 Underage smokers caught smoking can be fined up to $300.